os-rescue/activity-streams-bundle/README.md

 ## Notification System

-Through SonataNotificationBundle, this bundle push the notifications to the target users into the feed or the pool or the warning.
+Through SonataNotificationBundle, this bundle push the notifications to the target users foreach provider.